wntrblm/Neptune/user_guide/docs/index.md

     <source src="./media/chaotic-oscillation.m4a" type="audio/x-m4a" />
 </winter-audio-player>

-Leave the ++"lp"++ and ++"lp"++ inputs unpatched and turn ++"reso"++ up until the filter starts self oscillating.
+Leave the ++"lp"++ and ++"hp"++ inputs unpatched and turn ++"reso"++ up until the filter starts self oscillating.
 Turn ++"salt"++ up until it *just* starts to get chaotic.
 The filter cutoff frequency will twist and wobble around, making a chaotic output which is a combination of feedback effects.
 Try adjusting the cutoff frequency, resonance, and salt to get a whole spectrum of sounds, from stable and harmonious, to wild and unstable.

 ### Drum effects